 6. Conclusion

-In this paper, we have compiled an atlas of predicted star forming galaxy equivalent widths to be used by observes to constrain the conditions in the systems they observe.
+In this paper, we have compiled an atlas of predicted star forming galaxy equivalent widths to be used by observers to constrain the conditions in the systems they observe.
 We began by asking what physical conditions are necessary to produce strong high ionization emission lines assuming photoionization via starlight.
 To address this question, we adopted a two-part methodology of simulating the star forming region SED and then using LOC methodology to investigate emission lines.

 Using Starburst99, we investigated the sensitivity of the SED to SFH and metallicity.
 Though the Geneva rotation tracks resulted in a greater number of higher energy photons, the Padova AGB track SED at 5 Myr or older still produced the hardest ionizing spectrum.
 As we were investigating high ionization emission lines, we adopted this model as our baseline model.
 To account for the dust ubiquitous throughout H II regions, we consider dusty conditions (using a dust step function across the plane).
 Finally, we adopt an LOC plane spanning 0 ≤ log(nH) ≤ 10 and 8 ≤ log(φH) ≤ 22 to match a wide range of physical conditions.